ipfs/specs/ipip-template.md

 with the way IPFS handles content-addressed data, or the modified specification file already includes this information.

+Every CID listed here needs CAR coverage attached to the pull request and linked from this section, so a reader can still fetch the data years later.
+See [AGENTS.md](AGENTS.md) for how much to attach, when a partial CAR is enough, and how to import one.

 ### Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).